Nonparametric inference for discretely sampled L\'evy processes: Introduction

 \section{Introduction}

-Recent years have witnessed a great revival of interest in L\'evy processes, which is primarily due to the fact that they found numerous applications in both theoretical and applied fields.
+Recent years have witnessed a great revival of interest in L\'evy processes, which is primarily due to the fact that they have found numerous applications in various fields.
 The main interest has been in mathematical finance, see e.g.\ \cite{tankov} for a detailed treatment and many references, however L\'evy processes obtained due attention also in queueing, telecommunications, extreme value theory, quantum theory and many others.
 A thorough exposition of the fundamental properties of L\'evy processes can be found e.g.\ in \cite{bertoin}, \cite{kyprianou} and \cite{sato}.

 It is well-known that L\'evy processes have a close link with infinitely divisible distributions: if $X=(X_t)_{t\geq 0}$ is a L\'evy process, then its marginal distributions are all infinitely divisible and are determined by the distribution of $X_{\Delta},$ where $\Delta>0$ is an arbitrary fixed number.
 Conversely, given an infinitely divisible distribution $\mu,$ one can construct a L\'evy process $X=(X_t)_{t\geq 0},$ such that $P_{X_{\Delta}}=\mu,$ cf.\ Theorem 7.10 in \cite{sato}.
 Hence the law of the process $X$ can be uniquely characterised by the characteristic function of $X_{\Delta},$ where $\Delta>0$ is some fixed number.
-By the L\'evy-Khintchine formula for infinitely divisible distributions, the characteristic function of $X_{\Delta}$ can be written as
+By the L\'evy-Khintchine formula for infinitely divisible distributions, the characteristic function $\phi_{X_{\Delta}}$ of $X_{\Delta}$ can be written as

 where the exponent $\psi_{\Delta},$ called the characteristic or L\'evy exponent, is given by